-Later, because of the risk of fire, insulae were more often built of brick.
+Later, because of the risk of fire, insulae were more often built of brick and concrete.
 We have many insulae preserved to look at today, especially in the Roman port town of Ostia, near Rome.
 There are also insulae at Pompeii, and at Italica in Spain.

 Many insulae had shops and restaurants on the ground floor, like our city apartment buildings today.
 Often they had fast food places called thermopolia because you could get hot food there.
 Some of the nicer insulae were built around four sides of a small enclosed garden, but poorer people lived in crowded apartment buildings without gardens, just narrow airshafts to let in light.